BTIP2023/pgc-perf-opt/code/README.md

 Note: Warnings that appear (parsing errors due to conflicting column types and values, and NAs due to type coercion) can be ignored as these are handled in the code.

+### Note on Generated Files
+The generated files are timestamped and persistent (not overwritten).
+Because they can be huge, especially for large stratSize, keep an eye on their space usage and prune old and unused generated files in `data/interm` and `data/kmers`.

+## TODOs
-**TODO: Update this README once main pipeline has been established wherein kmer-analysis.R is also just another source.**
+- [] Update this README once main pipeline has been established wherein kmer-analysis.R is also just another source.
+- [] Add auto-pruner for old generated files (might do timestamp arithmetic)
+- [] Add auto-setter to latest generated files in `dim-reduce.R` and similar files.